 - describe the operation of electric power markets

-- Describe and apply basic principles of the electric power system business.
+- Describe and apply basic business principles related to the electric power sector.
 These will include:

 - legal issues